jhelvy/logitr/README.md

 -   Functions for computing WTP from preference space models.
 -   Functions for predicting expected probabilities and outcomes for sets of alternatives based on an estimated model.
--   An optional parallelized multistart optimization loop that uses different random starting points in each iteration to search for different local minima (useful for non-convex problems like MXL models or models with WTP space parameterizations).
+-   A parallelized multistart optimization loop that uses different random starting points in each iteration to search for different local minima (useful for non-convex problems like MXL models or models with WTP space parameterizations).

 Note: MXL models assume uncorrelated heterogeneity covariances and are estimated using maximum simulated likelihood based on the algorithms in